Daniel-Mietchen/datascience/reading-room.md

   * ["academia has some perverse incentives structures that we would never have intentionally built into science as a process."](https://socialbat.org/2015/08/12/goals-of-science-vs-goals-of-scientists-a-love-letter-for-plos-one/)
   * [Open Practice Badges in Psychological Science: 18 Months On](http://www.psychologicalscience.org/index.php/publications/observer/obsonline/open-practice-badges-in-psychological-science-18-months-out.html)
   * [incentives for increasing the use of bicycles](https://nowtoronto.com/news/biko-app-gets-you-free-stuff-every-time-you-bike-in-toronto/)
+  * [The Code of Hammurabi: The Best Rule To Manage Risk](https://www.farnamstreetblog.com/2017/11/hammurabis-code/) &dash; on how to align incentives across stakeholders

 * data discovery
   * [Calling All Statisticians for the Next Wave of Biomedical Big Data Discoveries (about BD2K/BRAIN)](http://chance.amstat.org/2015/04/calling-all-statisticians/)